BillJr99/Ursinus-CS474-Spring2022/_pages/syllabus.md

 goals:
 - goal: "To employ the techniques studied in this course to create systems that empower people for the benefit of human safety and wellbeing"
+- goal: "To utilize multiple physiological modalities to facilitate accessible human interfaces and interactions"

 grade_breakdown:
 - category: "Programming Assignments"
   weight: "35%"
-- category: "Labs"
-  weight: "25%"
-- category: "Pre-Lab Exercises"
+- category: "Written Assignments"
-  weight: "15%"
+  weight: "20%"
-- category: "Quizzes"
+- category: "Reading Reflections"
   weight: "10%"
-- category: "Debugging Table"
-  weight: "5%"
 - category: "Final Project"
+  weight: "25%"
+- category: "Research Report"
   weight: "10%"

 letter_grades: